Warwick-Allen/essays/theological_profile.md

 - **Complete Freedom from Sin**: Only achieved at glorification, not in this life.
 - **Asymptotic Progress**: Believers grow progressively towards holiness but never achieve sinless perfection in this life.

-**Alignment**: The simultaneity of justification and initial sanctification aligns with Reformed and Wesleyan theology (contra Catholic progressive justification).
-The rejection of attainable perfection in this life aligns with Reformed and most Baptist theology, whilst differing from Wesleyan-Holiness traditions that affirm entire sanctification or Christian perfection as possible in this life.
+**Alignment**: The simultaneity of justification and initial sanctification aligns with the Reformed and Wesleyan theology (contra the Catholic progressive justification).
+The rejection of attainable perfection in this life aligns with the Reformed and most Baptist theology, whilst differing from the Wesleyan-Holiness traditions that affirm entire sanctification or Christian perfection as possible in this life.

 ### Faith and Works
 - **Justification**: By faith alone; works have no merit in justification.
 - **Necessity of Works**: Saving faith necessarily produces good works as evidence.
 - **Relationship**: Faith is the root, works are the fruit.

-**Alignment**: This represents the Protestant consensus on *sola fide*, affirmed by Reformed, Lutheran, Baptist, and evangelical traditions, distinguishing from Catholic understanding of faith and works cooperating in justification.
+**Alignment**: This represents the Protestant consensus on *sola fide*, affirmed by the Reformed, Lutheran, Baptist, and evangelical traditions, distinguishing from the Catholic understanding of faith and works cooperating in justification.

 ### Assurance
 - **Direct Witness**: Comes through Holy Spirit's witness to believer's spirit.